Technical geography: Global Positioning System

-In 1978 the United States military launched the first satellites to enable the modern Global Positioning System, and the system's full capability was made available to the general public in 2000.
-This facilitated a level of rapid acquisition of spatial coordinates that previously would have been prohibitively expensive.
+In 1978, the United States military launched the first satellites to enable the modern Global Positioning System (GPS), and the system's full capability was made available to the general public in 2000.
+This facilitated a level of rapid acquisition of spatial coordinates that previously would have been expensive.
 Geographers began studying methods and applications for this data.
+In subsequent years, other countries have launched satellite constellations enabling Satellite navigation, including Russia's GLONASS, China's BeiDou Navigation Satellite System, and the European Union's Galileo navigation satellite system.